Franc Rode

-He was raised to the rank of Cardinal-Priest on 20 June 2016 by Pope Francis while retaining his titular church.
+He was raised to the rank of cardinal-priest on 20 June 2016 by Pope Francis.

 Biography

 Early life and religious profession

 Franc Rode was born in Rodica near Ljubljana, in Yugoslavia (modern-day Slovenia).
-In 1945 he and his family sought refuge in Austria and later fled to Argentina in 1948.
+In 1945, he and his family sought refuge in Austria and later fled to Argentina in 1948.
 He entered the Congregation of the Mission, more commonly known as the Vincentians or Lazarists, in Buenos Aires in 1952, making his perpetual profession in 1957.
 Rode studied at the Pontifical Gregorian University in Rome, and at the Catholic Institute of Paris, from where he obtained his doctorate in theology in 1968.
 Rode is fluent in Slovene, Spanish, Italian, French, and German.

 Pastoral work

 Rode was ordained to the priesthood by Bishop André-Jean-François Defebvre CM, on 29 June 1960 in Paris.
 In 1965, at the request of his superiors, Rode returned to Yugoslavia, where he worked as vice-pastor, director of studies and provincial visitor of the Lazarists, and professor of fundamental theology and Missiology at the Theological Faculty of Ljubljana.